 Newcastle.
 That’s where Lighthouse Family was born.
 Such fond memories of Paul and I slugging it out, working in bars down at the Quayside and the Big Market.

-What legacy did Lighthouse Family leave to the world of music?
+What legacy have Lighthouse Family left to the world?

 Well, hopefully, a legacy of some timeless tunes.